Adnane-ElBouhali/Computational-Photography-Patchworks/README.md

 - Image inpainting
 - High dynamic range imaging

-## Language

-The course materials and practical works are in French.

 ## Note

 This repository contains only the practical works completed during the course.
 For full course materials or additional information, please refer to the official course documentation.